alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 Prefer to keep values within `Result` and compose with `Bind` until you need to branch, translate, or produce an output (often at a boundary/edge), then `Match`. [^checked-exceptions]

-If you need to accumulate many errors (e.g., form validation), `Result` is not a great fit.
-You _can_ model “many errors” (e.g., `Result<T, List<TError>>`), but `Bind` is sequential and fail-fast—accumulation usually needs a `Validation<T>`/applicative.
-If your operation isn’t naturally success/failure (e.g., several first-class outcomes), a union/tagged type can model it more directly than forcing everything into “success vs error”.
+If you need to accumulate many errors (e.g., form validation) or you have several first-class outcomes, `Result` may not be the best fit.[^accumulation]

-If you're coming from FP, this is closest to an `Either`/`Result`-style type (often Left=error, Right=success, but this convention is not universal).
+If you're coming from FP, this is closest to an `Either`/`Result`-style type.[^either]

 ### TL;DR
 What it looks like (implementations for user left out for brevity):